Portland Spider Control

 - Use a hose with high-pressure water to knock down and destroy webs, egg sacs, and spiders on the outside of the home.

 - Use yellow or sodium vapor light bulbs around the outside entrances to reduce night-flying insects, which attract spiders.

 Spiders will act abnormally prior to death.
 Either more or less will appear, climbing up walls to flee from treatment.
 Some may even appear from crawlspaces to die.
 Expect additional activity within the next 30 days as spiders continue to track through the residue.
-Our products will not only kill spiders on contact, but act as a repellent by leaving a long-term residue that outlasts their lifecycles.
+Our products will not only kill spiders on contact, but it will act as a repellent by leaving a long-term residue that outlasts their life cycles.